-It has been 8 years since Joe Cornish released Attack the Block and his return to our cinema screens was more than worth the wait.
-The Kid Who Would Be King is intelligent, witty and engaging.
-A fantasy adventure for our time, in a world where many young people feel let down by generations who should have forged a better future for them.
+It has been eight years since writer/director Joe Cornish released the outstanding Attack the Block.
+And his return to our cinema screens this month proves more than worth the wait.
+The Kid Who Would Be King delivers an intelligent, witty and engaging adventure—providing a fantasy born of the challenges inherent in our current world.

-Taking Arthurian legend, modern childhood and Brexit Britain, The Kid Who Would Be King is pure family entertainment in the vein of classics such The Explorers, Daryl and Super 8.
-It relishes in its ability to engage all ages at different levels, in a fantasy that plays with modern day challenges, while providing children with a deeply engaging adventure.
+Merging Arthurian legend, modern childhood, and Brexit Britain, The Kid Who Would Be King reflects the humour, imagination, and creativity of classic films.
+Here Cornish’s movie relishes its ability to engage all ages with a fantasy that plays with modern-day challenges while providing children with a deeply engaging adventure.